Rkgorai/assessment-recommendation/README.md

 **Solution**: This is normal for first-time ingestion.
 The CPU-based embedding model (`all-MiniLM-L6-v2`) takes time.
 Subsequent queries use cached embeddings and are fast.

+### Issue: Reranker returning poor results

+**Solution**:
+1. Try a different reranker model: `RERANKER_MODEL=moonshotai/kimi-k2-instruct-0905`
+2. Review the reranking prompt in `src/llm_router.py` - adjust to be more specific to your domain
+3. Run evaluation to compare different model pairings
+4. Increase top-K candidates to rerank: modify `AssessmentReranker(top_k=30)` for more options

+### Issue: API timeout during reranking

+**Solution**:
+- Reranker processes 20 candidates which requires multiple LLM API calls
+- If you have a slow connection, increase timeout: `timeout=30` in API request
+- Consider using a faster reranker model (trade-off with quality)

 ---

 ## 🛠️ Development Notes